-The Counseling Center offers a full range of counseling assistance as members of the campus community strive to become more effective, productive, and comfortable with University life.
-The primary mission of the Counseling Center is to provide professional and compassionate care for students with a Christ-centered approach and biblically-focused world view.
+The CBU Counseling Center offers a full range of counseling assistance as members of the campus community strive to become more effective, productive, and comfortable with University life.
+The mission of the Counseling Center is to provide Christ-centered, biblically-based, and psychologically-sound therapy with a foundational approach of hope, healing, truth, and grace.

-Counseling is provided by Marriage Family Therapist interns and trainees.
-All counseling is provided under the supervision of fully licensed therapists.
-Issues that can be addressed with a counselor include, but are not limited to:
+Counseling is provided by Marriage Family Therapist trainees and associates under the professional supervision of fully-licensed therapists.
+Issues that can be addressed with a counselor through individual or group therapy include but are not limited to the following.

+- Addiction & Substance Abuse

+- Anger

 - Anxiety

 - Depression

 - Divorce

+- Eating Disorders

 - Family Conflict

 - Grief

-- Identity & Self Image
+- Identity/Self Image

-- Life Tranistions
+- Life Transitions

+- Relationship Issues

+- Stress

-- Relational
+- Trauma